txmzmvda/basic-counter/README.md

 You can add the amount of people counted via clicking "increment" and save the amount by clicking "save"

 To clear the counter you need to refresh the page.

+I have no copyrights for this one - it was done only for educational purpouse.